Home/Problems/Competitors AI-Native, You Aren't

 The site has pages but no recommendation pathThe content may not connect the buyer question to a credible answerCheck the build route only after the citation gap is confirmedSee AI Visibility Build

-Reporting cannot explain pipeline lossAI search, Google search, referrals, and conversion may be mixed togetherUse the written diagnostic when the leak crosses multiple surfacesGet diagnosis
+Tracking cannot explain pipeline lossAI search, Google search, referrals, and conversion may be mixed togetherUse the written marketing audit when the leak crosses multiple surfacesGet marketing audit

-More posts are being requestedContent volume will not fix unclear entity signals by itselfName the citation, proof, and route gaps before publishing moreDiagnose first
+More posts are being requestedContent volume will not fix unclear entity signals by itselfName the citation, proof, and route gaps before publishing moreAudit first

 The symptom is on the surface.
 The cause is in the architecture.